Custody and Child Support

 - Any other relevant factor.

 When the parties do not agree on custody, the court may require each party to submit a parenting plan to help it make a decision.
 The plan must include a detailed description of how the parties will be involved in making decisions about the child and a schedule of when the child will live with each party.
-Your plan must be presented to the court in a special format.
+These plans must be presented to the court in a special format.
 There are limits to how they may be used in court.

 What is a custody order?